Pop quiz! (Because everyone loves spontaneous tests of driving knowledge, right?)

 - In all cases, yield to pedestrians.

 - Before entering the intersection, be sure other approaching vehicles are following the rules and coming to a complete stop.

-Inoperative traffic signals caused by a power outage usually show themselves as flashing red lights from backup power, which lasts a maximum eight hours.
+Inoperative traffic signals caused by a power outage usually show themselves as flashing red (and sometimes yellow) lights from backup power, which lasts a maximum eight hours.
 Signals will go completely dark if hydro isn’t restored during that time.
 So, keep that in mind if you ever approach a traffic signal controlled intersection with no lights working at all, and treat it like a four-way stop.